davidorme/formind-pfts/README.md

 		0	0	0
 	end

-So, the three initial saplings (one of each PFT) in the `.pin` file are now trying to grow ridiculously quickly, but with no more photosynthetic biomass available.
+So, the three initial saplings (one of each PFT) in the `.pin` file are now trying to grow ridiculously quickly, but with no more photosynthetic biomass available as the geometry and illumination are unchanged.
 Looking the production in the `.res` file, all three now show the same behaviour as Lonesome:

-1. Truncation of the achieved `DInc` curves from the model - that's expected as the trees simply can't grow this much.
+1. Truncation of the achieved `DInc` curves from the model - that's expected as the trees simply can't grow this much, but I'd expect them to be even more truncated, to allow for maintenance respiration.
 2. All achieve `Dmax` much earlier.
 This could make sense if there was 'spare' PB, that growth is now allowed to exploit.
 3. All show the same production behaviour - maintenance respiration is _zero_ until growth gets to the point where `DInc` is achievable within the PB budget.